moritztim/Scratch/ENVIRONMENT.md

 #### `NAME` = `Project`

 The name of your project or sprite.
-This will be used to name the output file in the `bin/` directory.
+This will be used to name the final Scratch file[^6].

 Spaces are allowed.